joereddington/joereddington.github.io/_posts/2023-11-22-how-many-sublists.markdown

 date: "Wed Nov 22 11:55:36 +0000 2023"
 ---

-_This was one of those posts were I wrote a long version first; realised that it was full of filler and wrote a much shorter version afterwards.
-It also won't make much sense to people who haven't read [my book](https://www.amazon.co.uk/Advanced-Memory-Palaces-second-should/dp/B09GJFZ6JM)_
+_This was one of those posts where I wrote a long version first; realised that it was full of filler and wrote a much shorter version afterwards.
+It also won't make much sense to people who haven't read [my book](https://www.amazon.co.uk/Advanced-Memory-Palaces-second-should/dp/B09GJFZ6JM)._

-I published a book several years ago and recently I got an nice email full of praise⁰ that had a question.
-The person asking the question (We'll call them `Bob') was happy for me to put my answer online.¹
+I published a book several years ago and recently I got a nice email full of praise⁰ that had a question.
+The person asking the question (we'll call them `Bob`) was happy for me to put my answer online.¹

 The question was: